 - Buggy app (optional)

-Style gurus of the true wireless world, the B&O Beoplay E8 look a lot better than a pair of AirPods.
+Style gurus of the true wireless world, the B&O Beoplay E8 look better than the AirPods.
 That extends to the battery case too.
-A leather finish adds class, and it’s no bigger than it needs to be.
-Perfect.
+A leather finish adds class.

-There are touchpads on the back of each earpiece for easy control, and multi-level passthrough lets you hear the sounds of the outside world when you need to.
+There are touch controls on the back of each earpiece, and multi-level passthrough lets you hear the sounds from the outside world when you need to.

-These earphones prove we’re moving away from manufacturers just providing the true wireless basics.
-Just don’t expect a battery life revelation; B&O says the Beoplay E8 will last the standard (but solid) four hours between charges.
-The leather pebble case provides an additional eight hours’ use.
+Don’t expect a battery life revelation.
+The E8z will last four hours between charges.
+The leather pebble case provides an additional eight hours’ use should you need it.

 Crucially, they also sound excellent as long as you fiddle with them enough to get the right fit.